Digital Twin Startup Funding 2022-2026

 Is the digital twin market broad with many targets, or narrow with few fundable companies?

-As of June 2026, the digital twin market is narrow rather than broad.
-Over the past 12 months, only 11 disclosed equity rounds appeared, and they came from 11 unique companies.
+As of July 2026, the digital twin market looks narrow rather than broad.
+Over the past 4 years, only 10 unique companies raised qualifying disclosed equity rounds.

 Is digital twin mostly an early-stage formation market or a late-stage scaling market?

-As of June 2026, the digital twin market looks more like a late-stage scaling market on dollars and a mixed market on deal count.
-Over the past 12 months, Seed and Series A represented 45.5% of deals, but only 17.7% of capital.
+As of July 2026, the digital twin market behaves more like a late-stage scaling market than an early-stage formation market.
+Over the past 4 years, late-stage and scale rounds represented $321.4M, or 82.66% of disclosed capital.

-We cover the stage split in more detail in our full market deck on digital twin financing.
+We cover the stage mix and investor logic in more detail in our full market deck on digital twin startups.

 Chart showing the projected CAGR of the digital twin market